-Why Is My Transmission Slipping: Common Causes for Slipping Transmission
+Why Is My Transmission Slipping?
+Common Causes and Signs

-First, What Are Signs of a Slipping Transmission?
+What Are the Signs of a Slipping Transmission?

-Your transmission might be slipping if you notice any of these things taking place:
+Your transmission might be slipping if you notice any of these symptoms:

-- You experience delays in acceleration when you step on the gas in your vehicle
+- You experience delays in engagement or acceleration when you step on the accelerator pedal in your vehicle

-- You notice that your car seems to struggle to shift from one gear to the next
+- You notice that your vehicle seems to struggle to shift from one gear to the next

-- You see a high RPM on your dashboard when you're driving
+- You see a higher engine rev, RPMs, than normal on your dashboard tachometer when you're driving

-- Your check engine light comes on and indicates an issue with your transmission
+- Your check engine light comes on and indicates an issue with the transmission

 Don't ignore these signs!
 They could be letting you know that your transmission is slipping.